Mira0507/path_variable_public/README.md

 I learned that the `echo` locates in the directory `/usr/bin` from the info given by `which`.
 That's the eighth one out of sixteen paths printed by `echo $PATH`.

-What if I search for a command that's not present or invisible on my computer?
+What if I search for a command that's not present or is invisible on my computer?
 Searching for a random command `cool` gives no output as shown below:

 ```bash
 $ which cool
 $
 ```

-That's because my computer failed to find where it locates unlike the case of `echo`.
+That's because my computer failed to find its location unlike the case of `echo`.
 It means my computer has no idea what to do for the command.

 Given that, there are two requirements if you want to run commands from a new tool in your bioinformatics analysis: